 United States Attorney R. Trent Shores

-The Honorable R. Trent Shores was sworn in as United States Attorney for the Northern District of Oklahoma on September 22, 2017.
+The Honorable Trent Shores was sworn in as United States Attorney for the Northern District of Oklahoma on September 22, 2017.
 As the United States Attorney, Mr. Shores is the chief federal law enforcement officer responsible for all federal criminal prosecutions and civil litigation involving the United States in the Northern District of Oklahoma, an area covering eleven counties and including thirteen federally recognized Indian tribes.
 He leads a staff of more than fifty-five attorneys and support personnel to accomplish this mission.

 On November 13, 2017, Attorney General Jeff Sessions appointed Mr. Shores to the Attorney General’s Advisory Committee, a select group of United States Attorneys who provide advice and counsel directly to the Attorney General on matters of policy, procedure, and management.
 Mr. Shores was also appointed as Chair of the Native American Issues Subcommittee, a group of United States Attorneys charged with the developing and guiding national policy for Indian Country justice.
 Mr. Shores also serves as on the Tribal Issues Advisory Group, an ad hoc advisory group to the United States Sentencing Commission, as well as a member of the Attorney General’s Management, People, and Performance Subcommittee and the Victim and Community Issues Working Group.
 In March 2019, he was selected as Co-chair of the Presidential Task Force on Protecting Native American Children in the Indian Health Services System.

 His leadership and vision have earned Mr. Shores recognition from the Tulsa World as one of 2018’s People to Watch and by the Tulsa Business and Legal News as a 2015 Man of Distinction.